krishjha1121/Prep/DB/README.md

 - <p style = "color:green"> 🧠What do you mean by serializability in DBMS ? </p>

     - Serializability is the property of a schedule of transactions in DBMS which determines whether the database would be in consistent state or not if the transactions are executed following the given schedule.

+- <p style = "color:green"> Concurrency Control(higher throughput) </p>

+    - Concurrency control is a critical mechanism in DBMS that ensures the consistency and integrity of data when multiple transactions are performed at the same time.
+    - Concurrency control is a concept in Database Management Systems (DBMS) that ensures multiple transactions can simultaneously access or modify data without causing errors or inconsistencies.
+    - The main goal of concurrency control is to ensure that simultaneous transactions do not lead to data conflicts or violate the consistency of the database.
+The concept of serializability is often used to achieve this goal.

+- <p style = "color:green"> Problems due to Concurreny </p>

+    - Dirty Read – A transaction reads uncommitted data from another transaction
+    - Lost Update – Two transactions overwrite each other’s changes.
+    - Unrepeatable Read – A transaction reads the same data twice but gets different values because another transaction modified it in between.
+    - Phantom Read – A transaction re-executes a query and finds new rows inserted by another transaction.
+- DBMS uses concurrency control (like locks, timestamps, isolation levels) to avoid these issues.

 <br>
 <div align = "center"> <h1 style = "color:purple"> 📚 Indexing in DBMS </h1> </div>